Chris1221/wgba/README.md

 # Which genome build again?

 A species-agnostic tool to figure out the probable genome build of a file.
-To add a new genome build, copy the `${BUILD}.chrom.sizes` file into `wgba/sizes/` and it will be automatically detected.
+Currently supports bigWig and bed files, and an easy method to add your own genome build.

 ## Usage: